bemailr/wp-requirements/README.md

 ## Using JSON

-Get the `wp-requirement-sample.json` from this repository, make required changes, rename it to `wp-requirement.json` and put in one these directories:
+Get the `wp-requirement-sample.json` from this repository, make required changes, rename it to `wp-requirement.json` and put in one of these directories:

 1. same place where a file with `WP_Requirements` class is located, example: `/wp-content/plugins/your-plugin/lib/wp-requirements.json`
 2. plugin basename path, example: `/wp-content/plugins/your-plugin/wp-requirements.json`